How Much Should I Keep in an Emergency Fund?

 How Much to Contribute to an Emergency Fund

-If you are just starting out financially or you have significant financial obligations, such as student loan or personal debt that limit how much you can save, start with a smaller goal, such as two weeks’ worth of pay or $1,000.
+If you are just starting out financially or have significant financial obligations, such as student loan or personal debt that limit how much you can save, start with a smaller goal, such as two weeks’ worth of pay or $1,000.
 As you earn money or pay down debt, you can focus on increasing the amount in your emergency savings account.
 You could also set a percentage of your salary to go toward the fund each month, such as 5% or 10%.

 Calculating Your Expenses

 Understanding your expenses is one way to evaluate how much you’ll want to set aside in an emergency fund.
-A family with $2,000 in monthly expenses will most likely want a bigger emergency fund compared to a family with $1,500 in expenses.
+A family with $2,000 in monthly expenses will most likely want to have a bigger emergency fund compared to a family with $1,500 in expenses.
 These monthly costs will give you a ballpark amount to work toward as a savings goal:

 - Housing costs: Add up the cost of your mortgage or rent payment, your insurance premiums, property tax and cost of utilities.